IrinaVKuznetsova/OmicsVolcano/README.md

 Input Data Format
 ------
-**Note:** Input file should contain five columns with exactly the same column names as shown below
+**Note:** Input file can be TXT, or CSV.
+It should contain five columns with exactly the same column names as shown below

 | ID | GeneSymbol | Description | Log2FC | AdjPValue
 | - | - | - | - | - |